hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-virtualization.md

 }
 ```

-*T﻿he above snippet of response code depicted that execution of POST /virtual/v1beta1/machine-instance had completed successfully.*
+*T﻿he above snippet of response code depicted that execution of `POST /virtual/v1beta1/machine-instance had completed successfully`.*

 To progress further, I needed to find the Id that corresponds to the newly created virtual-machine instance in the AWS account using the Create CSP machine instance API.
-To find the virtual machine Id of the deployed VM, I used a legacy HPE GreenLake Data Services Cloud Console API GET {baseUrl}/api/v1/csp-machine-instances to get the list of virtual-machine-instance that exist in that AWS account.
+To find the virtual machine Id of the deployed VM, I used a legacy HPE GreenLake Data Services Cloud Console API `GET {baseUrl}/api/v1/csp-machine-instances` to get the list of virtual-machine-instance that exist in that AWS account.
 From the response of that API, I obtained the VM instance Id of that Virtual Machine that was created in prior example.

 ![](/img/after-deployment-get-the-machine-instance-id.png "obtain the machine instance id")